EN TR

 French Philosopher, 1884-1962

 The Poetics of Space taught us that houses are emotional, not just geometric.
 Corners protect us.
 Attics dream.
 Cellars store fears.
-Our research tries to measure what Bachelard described.
+Our indices try to count what Bachelard described.

 03